Best Practice

 - In C/C++, header files (.h or .hpp) can exist without a corresponding .cpp but

-every .cpp must have it's own .h or .hpp.
+every .cpp must have its own .h or .hpp.

 Attributes / Properties (i.e. class variables)